Warren Doyle: Criticism

 Warren has been criticized for what some describe as a skeptical attitude toward rules & regulations.
 In the 1990s, the Appalachian Trail Conservancy removed a bathtub he had placed in a stream in Virginia near I-77.
 Warren has led his groups to cross the Kennebec River by fording, a practice the Maine Appalachian Trail Club says is dangerous as the volume of water flowing in the river can increase rapidly when an upstream dam is opened.

 In winter 1979, following an act of civil disobedience, Warren was cited at Baxter State Park for climbing Katahdin, the terminus of the trail.
 As a matter of conscience, Warren chose to spend a night in jail rather than pay a $25 fine to raise awareness for what he thought was an unnecessary policy.
 Sometime after the incident, the Baxter State Park authorities changed the policy and allowed climbing of Katahdin in the rain.

+Doyle's involvement with Contra Dance

+Warren is a contra dance caller, organizer, and dancer.
+Notably, he, along with his wife Terry, produce the Winter Contradancers Delight Holiday, held annually December 26-31 at Lakeview Golf Resort (Morgantown, W.Va.)and the Spring Contradancers Delight Holiday held annually in mid-May at the Appalachian Folk School in northeast TN.